 Respirometry and analysis

 On the day before hatching, the day after hatching (2dph), and 5 days after hatching (5dph), M. menidia offspring were sampled for respirometry.
 Microrespirometry protocols and equipment are described in detail in Schwemmer et al. (2020).
-Several fish were removed from each rearing container and sealed in individual microrespirometers, or well plates equipped with optical oxygen sensors (Loligo Systems).
+Briefly, several fish were removed from each rearing container and sealed in individual microrespirometers, or well plates equipped with optical oxygen sensors (Loligo Systems).
 These plates were sealed with parafilm and a silicone membrane and compressed with several acrylic sheets in a temperature control chamber to create an air- and water-proof seal.
 Oxygen sensors were read with a PreSens sensor dish reader and SDR software v4.0.0.
 The respirometers were shaded with a box to help minimize stress and activity and because the oxygen sensors require darkness.
 Respirometry trials were conducted until oxygen fell below 0.1 mg L-1 so that metabolic rates could be calculated for a range of ambient oxygen levels including hypoxic ones.

 All calculations and statistical analyses were conducted with R software (v4.2.1, R Core Team, 2022), including the packages ‘respirometry’, ‘car’, ‘segmented’, and ‘zoo’ (Birk, 2021; Fox and Weisberg, 2019; Muggeo, 2008; Zeileis and Grothendieck, 2005).
 Although room temperature was fairly constant, formulas provided by Loligo Systems were used to convert phase data from the microrespirometers into oxygen concentration with data from the integrated temperature sensor, rather than assuming a constant temperature.
 Oxygen data were subset to exclude changes in temperature at rates greater than 0.5°C h-1 and extreme changes in oxygen that were likely due to temperature change or air bubbles dissolving or degassing in the wells.
 Any individuals that died, were injured, escaped, or for which the well was not fully sealed were excluded from analysis so that the final sample size for each treatment and time point combination ranged from 8 to 15.
 For each treatment there were at least two control (animal free) wells used to estimate microbial respiration.